-1.11.5.
-Income from sale of scrap is accounted on billing basis and customer takes title.

-1.11.6.
-The benefit under the remission of duties or taxes on Export Prodcuts (RoDTEP) as per the Export and Import Policy in respect of exports made under the said Schemes is accounted on a accrual basis and is included under the head "Other Income" as 'Export Incentives'.
+- 1.11.5.
+Income from sale of scrap is accounted on billing basis and customer takes title. - 1.11.6.
+The benefit under the Remission of Duties or Taxes on Export Products (RoDTEP) as per the Export and Import Policy in respect of exports made under the said Schemes is accounted on an accrual basis and is included under the head "Other Income" as 'Export Incentives'.